akiroqw/economic_discord_bot/README.md

 ![Introduction](https://i.pinimg.com/originals/74/5c/c9/745cc90fcc688569610f84bc5d2b2fd6.gif)

-## Technologies were used in this project:
+## Technologies were used in this project

 * [Python] (https://www.python.org): a simple syntactic programming language;
 * [SQLite] (https://sqlite.org/index.html): SQLite is a software library that provides a relational database management system.
 It is a serverless, self-contained SQL database engine with zero configuration and transactions.
 SQLite is widely used in various applications due to its compact size, low maintenance costs and ease of use;